How to frame and care for your print

 Before framing your print, remove the curvature caused by the packaging by carefully unrolling it onto a tabletop or other large, flat surface (not the floor!), covering it with tissue paper and weighing it down with heavy books or paperweights.
 Leave it in this position for at least 48 hours.

-Be aware that over time, the combination of gravity and fluctuating temperatures over the course of a year can cause ripples or even sagging to appear in your print, especially larger-sized prints.
+Be aware that over time, the combination of gravity and fluctuating temperatures and humidity levels over the course of a year can cause ripples or even sagging to appear in your print, especially larger-sized prints.
 There several ways you can help to avoid this:

 - Ensure your print is mounted with adhesive spray onto a firm cardboard support.
 Never use glue or double-sided sticky tape.